 - Make sure your thermostat is set to heat mode.

-- If your thermostat runs on batteries, it could be that the batteries are weak.
-Try changing the batteries to see if it helps.
+- If your thermostat is battery-powered, try changing the batteries to see if it helps.

-- Check that the circuit breaker is on and that the fuse for the furnace has not blown.
+- Check that the circuit breaker is on and that the breaker for the furnace has not tripped.

 - Be sure the furnace's power switch is turned on.
 It is usually located next to or inside the furnace cabinet.
-If it isn't on, turn it on and wait for the furnace to start up.
+If it is off, turn the switch on and wait for the furnace to start up.

 - Turn off the power to the furnace at the main electrical panel or sub-panel.
 Look for a fuse on the power switch.
-If there is one, it may have blown and you should change it by following the manufacturer's instruction manual.
+If there is one and it has blown, change it following the manufacturer's instruction manual.